 Airbnb Service Fee | 80% | 24100 – Rental Liability: Airbnb Owner Funds Payable |

-Let’s say you have Bnbtally set up for this listing using the preset settings above.
+Let’s say you have Tallybreeze set up for this listing using the preset settings above.
 Let’s say Airbnb sends a payout for a current reservation with the following itinerary price items:

-First, Bnbtally accounts for all the income received by Airbnb, separating out each price item.
+First, Tallybreeze accounts for all the income received by Airbnb, separating out each price item.
 The total amount to be received from Airbnb for this reservation is $2440, which is allocated to the Airbnb Payment Clearing Account to be later reconciled against the resulting bank deposit.

 Account | Debit | Credit |